Bioinspiration: The current field of research

-Bio-inspiration is a solidly established strategy in the field of chemistry, but it is not a mainstream approach.
+Bioinspiration is a solidly established strategy in the field of chemistry, but it is not a mainstream approach.
 Especially, this research is still developing its scientific and technological systems, on academic and industrial levels.
 In recent years, it is also considered to develop composites for aerospace and military applications.

 This field dates back from the 1980s but in the 2010s, many natural phenomena have not been studied.

-Typical characteristics of bioinspiration

-Function

-Bio-inspired research is quite different from chemistry research.
-This research does not focus on complexity and microscopic things like molecular structure.
-It is based on observing and understanding the functions from the products of biological evolution.

-A limitless source of ideas

-There are various kinds of organisms and many different strategies that have proved successful in biology at solving some functional problem.
-Some kinds of high-level bio functions may seem simple, but they are supported by many layers of underlying structures, processes, molecules and their elaborate interaction.
-There is no chance to run out of phenomena for bio-inspired research.

-Simplicity

-Often, bio-inspired research about something can be much easier than precisely replicating the source of inspiration.
-For example, researchers do not have to know how a bird flies to make an airplane.

-Transcultural field

-Bio-inspiration returns to observation of nature as a source of inspiration for problem-solving and make it part of a grand tradition.
-The simplicity of many solutions emerge from a bio-inspired strategy, combined with the fact that different geographical and cultural regions have different types of contact with animals, fish, plants, birds and even microorganisms.
-This means different regions will have intrinsic advantages in areas in which their natural landscape is rich.
-So bio-inspired research is trans-cultural field.

 Technical applications

 There are many technical applications available nowadays that are bioinspired.
-However, this term should not be mixed up with biomimicry.
+However, this term should not be confused with biomimicry.
 For example, an airplane in general is inspired by birds.
-The wing tips of an airplane are biomimetic because its original function of minimizing turbulence and therefore needing less energy to fly, is not changed or improved compared to nature's original.
-Also, Nano 3D printing method is also one of the novel method for bioinspiration.
-Plants and animals have particular properties which are often related to their composition of nano- and micro- surface structures.
-For example, research has been conducted to mimic the superhydrophobicity of Salvinia molesta leaves, the adhesiveness of gecko's toes even on slippery surfaces, and moth antennaes which inspire a new approach to detect chemical leaks, drugs and explosives.
+The wing tips of an airplane are biomimetic because their original function of minimizing turbulence and therefore needing less energy to fly, are not changed or improved compared to nature's original.
+Nano 3D printing methods are also one of the novel methods for bioinspiration.
+Plants and animals have particular properties which are often related to their composition of nano - and micro- surface structures.
+For example, research has been conducted to mimic the superhydrophobicity of Salvinia molesta leaves, the adhesiveness of gecko's toes on slippery surfaces, and moth antennas which inspire new approaches to detect chemical leaks, drugs and explosives.